convergephp/convergephp.com/tasks.md

 - display products dynamically and associate thier prices to paddle.[DONE]
 - handle guest options with the correct redirects option.[DONE].
-- handle webhooks to check wich product the authenticated user has been bought.[IN_PROGRESS].
+- handle webhooks to check wich product the authenticated user has been bought.[DONE].
+- build the billing portal [DONE].
+- handle licensing keys [DONE].
 - filament billing setup.
 [IN_PROGRESS]
-- build the billing portal.
-- handle licensing keys.
-- setup statis to handle private packages.
+- setup statis to handle private packages [SECHDULED_TOMORROW].
 - handle when user want to upgrade from single license to unlimited.
 - delivering the plugins.